apostrophecms/docs/docs/cookbook/html-conversion.md

 ### Video - Converting an HTML template for use in Apostrophe

-<iframe width="560" height="315" src="https://www.youtube.com/embed/KqzKrbCv5G4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe src="https://www.youtube.com/embed/KqzKrbCv5G4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Overview

 Let's outline the steps that we need to perform.

-1. Create a new starter kit boilerplate project
+1. Create a new starter kit project
 2. Add the styling and scripts from the template to our project
-3. Identify sections found on each page that can be converted into [fragments](../guide/fragments.md)
+3. Identify sections found on each page that can be converted into [fragments](/guide/fragments.md)
    - Navigation
    - Header
    - Footer